Imagine you want to watch a film.

 If you want to visualise what an extreme focus on possessions does to your soul, remember Gollum from The Lord of The Rings.
 Gollum thinks that he owns the Ring but the truth is that the Ring owns him.

-Gold was only a small part of my portfolio but provided a disproportionate mental burden.
-I didn’t worry about my shares…I knew that capitalism never stops and so whilst I was on the beach my companies would be working to create more value for me.
-I think of money invested in financial assets such as equities or bonds as being “in the cloud” in the sense that it is not a burden and is not cluttering up my life.
+Gold was only a small part of my portfolio, but it created a larger mental burden than financial assets like shares.
+I didn’t worry about my shares…I knew that whilst I was on the beach, my companies would be working to create more value for me.
+So I think of money invested in financial assets such as equities or bonds as being “in the cloud” in the sense that it is not a burden and is not cluttering up my life.

 And you don’t need to own something to enjoy it.
 For example, if I want to walk in beautiful woodland, there are two ways to do this.
-The Hard Way is to work for the Man whilst trying not to go insane.
-You save a few hundred thousand pounds (net of tax) from what you have earned and buy some ridiculously expensive woodland in the South of England.
+The Hard Way is to work for The Man, save a few hundred thousand pounds from your earnings (after tax ) and buy some woodland in the South of England.

 The Easy Way is just to go walking for free in your local woods.
 The Woodland Trust plants and maintains woodland all over UK and the woods are open to everyone.
 If you feel the need to spend money, you could join the charity.